rssys/linux-sheet/README.md

 # Clark Sheets

-Clark Sheets is a shell based spreadsheet application.
+Clark Sheets is a shell based spreadsheet application made with python3 and the curses module.

 ## Features